Understand Your Sleep Better & Learn Tips for Better Quality Sleep

 It all seems a bit dramatic, doesn't it?
 I mean, we've all been getting along just fine for decades running around in our career haze, working late, playing late, getting the 6am train in the morning.
 It has become an accepted culture.
 I have worked with many people proud of their 'staying power' working to the early hours of the morning, then getting up for the important meeting, early the next day...and doing this over and over.
 In fact, I will put my hands up, when I worked in London, I did exactly the same.
 I ended up ill for a good reason, too little sleep, too much stress and bad nutrition.

-It is a reality that increasing evidence shows, quite emphatically, how detrimental a lack of sleep (aka recovery) is, not only to our performance at work (if you are the career-driven type) but also to our overall health, mental and emotional wellbeing and therefore our lives outside of work.
+It is a reality that increasing evidence shows, quite emphatically, how detrimental a lack of sleep (aka recovery) is, not only to our performance and results at work (if you are the career-driven type) but also to our overall health, mental and emotional wellbeing and therefore our lives outside of work.

 What are we working for anyway?